mrj65/DL-Skull_Strapping/README.md

 # DL-Skull_Strapping

-DL-Skull_Strapping is a deep learning-based project focused on the segmentation and strapping of skulls from MRI scans.
-The project leverages Pytorhc defined U-net to accurately distinguish between brain tissues and the skull, providing a reliable mask overlay for medical analysis.
+This project leverages Pytorch defined U-net in order to perform semantic segmentation on MRI scans.  between brain tissues and the skull , providing a reliable mask overlay for medical analysis.

 Features
 MRI Scan Visualization: Displays the middle slice of each axis (axial, coronal, sagittal) of MRI scans along with the corresponding brain masks.